gomorpheus/morpheus-docs/logs/logging.rst

       morpheus-ctl stop morpheus-ui

    ..
-NOTE:: Please be aware this will restart the web interface for |morpheus|.
+NOTE:: Please be aware this will stop the web interface for |morpheus|.

 #.
 Once the service has stopped enter the following at the shell prompt to restart (if the service does not stop, replace stop with graceful-kill and retry)